With the Right Instructor, Anyone Can Cook

 “I love to help students of all ages explore new avenues of learning, and to discover and celebrate the world of food.
 Teaching others through the lens of culinary arts has brought together all of my skill sets and my passion for cooking, and is the true joy of my life.”

 Chef Anthony Haley is a Boston native who obtained his Associates degree in Culinary Arts from Johnson and Wales University – Providence in 2008.
 He went on to earn his Bachelors in Culinary Nutrition in 2010.
 After working in Research and Development for Heinz North America in Pittsburgh, PA, Anthony returned home to Boston.
 He spent many years working for Legal Seafoods, primarily training and opening new locations.
 In 2015, Chef Anthony opened Antonio’s Bacaro, a venetian wine bar and restaurant in Hyde Park, where he was the Executive Chef.
-Chef Anthony spends his free time training mixed martial arts, including Muay Thai and Brazilian jiu jitsu…and now teaching Recreational Classes at CSCA!
+Anthony competed on the hit show “Blind Kitchen” in 2022 and has appeared on CBS Boston for several cooking segments.
+Chef Anthony spends his free time training mixed martial arts, including Muay Thai and Brazilian jiu jitsu…and now teaching Professional and Recreational Classes at CSCA!

 “I am extremely passionate about everything culinary and am so excited to spread my knowledge and learn what I can”